-I am a solicitor in the Clinical Negligence team in Irwin Mitchell's London office.
+I'm a solicitor in the Clinical Negligence team in our London office.

 What inspired you to get into law?

 I was drawn to law because each working day is different and you are always being presented with new challenges.
 I chose to work in medical negligence because it is people-focused and every case and client is unique and engaging.
 We are able to assist clients who have experienced injury in a practical way that can have a real impact on their lives.

 What is the most rewarding aspect of your role?